Keck-FOBOS/fiberlab/docs/help/fiberlab_fullcone_ee_fratio.rst

                             images. (default: None)
       --bkg_sig BKG_SIG     Sigma clipping level for the background measurement and masking. (default: 3.0)
-      -w WINDOW, --window WINDOW
-                            Limit the plotted image regions to this times the fiducial radius of the far-field spot.
+      -w, --window WINDOW   Limit the plotted image regions to this times the fiducial radius of the far-field spot.
 If None, the full image is shown. (default: None)
-      -o OROOT, --oroot OROOT
-                            Directory for output files (default:
+      -o, --oroot OROOT     Directory for output files (default:
                             /Users/westfall/Work/packages/fobos/fiberlab/docs)
       --skip_plots          Only create the output data file and skip the plots.
                             (default: False)